jshawl/peanut-butter-and-jelly/08-single-page-web-apps/tdd/readme.md

 ## Behavior-Driven Development (5 / 25)

 What does "Behavior Driven Development" mean and how is it different from TDD?
-* BDD integrates Agile development into TDD
+* BDD integrates Agile development into TDD.
   * What is the purpose of the application?
 Who is invested in your application?
 What are your user stories?
   * Only create tests that contribute to that direction.
+* We've actually already been implementing it.
+  * Verbose test descriptions.
+Can be read in plain English.
+  * BDD is less concerned with granularity of our tests and more with the final outcome.
 * BDD is not defined by syntax.
 It's a process to simplify and refine the number of tests you are running.

 ## Meet Jasmine (10 / 35)